We investigate definitions of quality first teaching and in particular consider how it applies when teaching gifted and talented pupils

 Wave 1 – inclusive quality first teaching

-Wave 1 is about what should be on offer for all children: the effective inclusion of all pupils in high-quality everyday personalised teaching.
-Such teaching will, for example, be based on clear objectives that are shared with the children and returned to at the end of the lesson; carefully explain new vocabulary; use lively, interactive teaching styles and make maximum use of visual and kinaesthetic as well as auditory/verbal learning.
-Approaches like these are the best way to reduce, from the start, the number of children who need extra help with their learning or behaviour.
+Wave 1 is about what should be on offer for all children: the effective inclusion of all pupils in high-quality everyday personalized teaching.
+Such teaching will, for example, be based on clear objectives that are shared with the children and returned to at the end of the lesson; carefully explain new vocabulary; use lively, interactive teaching styles and make maximum use of visual and kinesthetic as well as auditory/verbal learning.
+Approaches like these are the best way to reduce, from the start, the number of children who need extra help with their learning or behavior.

-Wave 2 is targeted catch up provision for groups to ‘put children back on course’ and Wave 3 a deeper intervention offering more personalised solution to be used if Wave 2 hasn’t worked.
+Wave 2 is targeted catch up provision for groups to ‘put children back on course’ and Wave 3 a deeper intervention offering more personalized solution to be used if Wave 2 hasn’t worked.

 Aside from an only partly ironic observation that very few us teach in waves, this is very much stating the obvious.
 All teachers are expected to set targets for all pupils that help them progress as far as possible.
 We also know that progress can be achieved in all sorts of unimaginative ways and the three waves model doesn’t do a lot to address this deficit view.
 And unfortunate to see our old friends V, A and K singled out yet again as something for everyone.
 Tired ideas.

 The National Strategies publication, Excellence for All, which supports the National Challenge G&T Program states that ‘Quality first teaching (QFT) means different things to different people’ and that ‘a good starting point for all schools is to reach a shared understanding and definition of QFT’.
 But it doesn’t presume to tell us what this might mean.